 Due to its close proximity to the Music Building, Bruce cultivates a creative environment for all its residents.
 It is also home to the Jazz Studies and Music REAL Communities.

 Why we love this hall!

-- Double rooms available with community baths
+- Double rooms with community bath

 - Twelve climate and sound controlled music practice rooms

-- Concert hall for performance
+- Concert hall for performances and events

 - Ping pong, pool tables

 - Computer lab, wireless internet available building-wide (including courtyard)